Updated July 7th, 2020

 Selfreliance FCU members with businesses impacted by coronavirus-related issues between February 15 and June 30, 2020 may apply for SBA’s Paycheck Protection Program loans.

-To incentivize employers to maintain payroll during the crisis, the SBA is providing 100 percent federally-backed loans for certain payroll expenses through June 30, with up to eight weeks of forgiveness for small businesses, certain nonprofits and self-employed individuals.
+To incentivize employers to maintain payroll during the crisis, the SBA is providing 100 percent federally-backed loans for certain payroll expenses through June 30, for small businesses, certain nonprofits and self-employed individuals.
 The loans are forgivable if employers retain employees at comparable salary levels prior to the crisis.
-The PPP also waives all SBA fees and provides deferral on loan repayments for a minimum of six months up to a maximum of one year.
+The PPP also waives all SBA fees and provides deferral on loan repayments for a minimum of ten months after the covered period of the loan.